Sensory deprivation is the practice of temporarily 'removing from' or depriving someone from making uses of one or more of the senses.

 Though sensory deprivation has been shown to have some therapeutic benefit if applied over a short time, long-term sensory deprivation is very dangerous and is considered to be torture by most human rights groups.
 Therefore, it is strongly advised that any session involving a high level of sensory deprivation be limited to no more than one hour.
 Also, it is doubly important that the dom/domme be conscious of the mental state of their sub.

-One way to offset the danger is to practice partial rather than total sensory deprivation.
+One way to offset the danger is to practise partial rather than total sensory deprivation.
 For example, the use of a blindfold alone, even over long periods of time, will not usually cause mental distress.
 However, care must still be taken as, left to their own devices, a blindfolded sub can easily become disoriented and injure him or herself.

 - www.bondage-guide.net: Short article on sensory deprivation.